Elementary School Bomb Scare Leads to Man Being Charged with Terroristic Threats in Utah County

 Several new charges arose from the incident at Eagle Valley Elementary: disorderly conduct, interference with an arresting officer (commonly referred to as resisting arrest), failing to disclose his identity to the police, disrupting the operation of a school, and, most seriously, terroristic threats (also called threat of terrorism).

 Most of these crimes are charged as Class B misdemeanors under their respective statutes, including failure to disclose identity (Utah Code § 76-8-301.5), disrupting the operation of a school (Utah Code § 76-9-106), and resisting arrest (Utah Code § 76-8-305).
 Because they are Class B misdemeanors, the maximum criminal penalties for each of these offenses are six months in jail and $1,000 in fines.

-However, while all of the above charges can lead to hefty penalties, and demand immediate attention from a defense attorney, the most serious by far is the charge pertaining to terroristic threats.
+However, while all of the above charges can lead to hefty penalties, and demand immediate attention from an attorney who has defense experience in disrupting the operation of a school, the most serious by far is the charge pertaining to terroristic threats.
 Unlike the other offenses, which are all misdemeanors, threatening an act of terrorism can range anywhere from a Class B misdemeanor up to a second degree felony – the second most serious type of non-capital charge – under Utah Code § 76-5-107.3.
 The maximum penalties for threats of terrorism in Utah can include a prison sentence as long as 15 years, and a fine as great as $10,000.